gok03/cityscope_for_world/README.md

 5. Run node server.js (starts at port 80)
 6. Goto your-url

 Most of the code was clone from https://github.com/CityScope/

-The works of https://github.com/CityScope/CS_CityIO team interested me to extend the work to my home town and eventually generalised for any place using OSM data.
+The works of https://www.media.mit.edu/projects/cityscope/overview/ team interested me to extend the work to my hometown adyar/chennai(http://cityscope.gok03.com/viewer/?name=adyar) and eventually generalised for any place using OSM data.

 To-Do
+1. Add more data points to Layers(road, trees, etc)
+2. Review citymatrix working for data
-1. Implement Interactive module to update height and type of block.
+3. Implement Interactive module to update height and type of block.
+4. Implement CS mobility module
-2. Improve the interface to provide informations.
+4. Improve the interface to provide inference informations.